jaegertracing/documentation/content/docs/next-release/spm.md

 ---
-title: Aggregated Trace Metrics (ATM) - Experimental
+title: Service Performance Monitoring (SPM) - Experimental
 hasparent: true
 ---

 {{< info >}}
-As the Aggregated Trace Metrics feature is in its infancy, it is being marked as experimental to signal that this feature will be in flux while bugs and enhancements are added in response to community feedback.
+As the Service Performance Monitoring feature is in its infancy, it is being marked as experimental to signal that this feature will be in flux while bugs and enhancements are added in response to community feedback.
 {{< /info >}}